 Can You Combine an SBA 7(a) Loan with an SBA 504 Loan?

 Many borrowers appreciate the fact that SBA 7(a) loans can be used for both working capital and commercial real estate— which makes them one of the most versatile loans on the market.
-However, their close cousins, SBA 504 loans, which can only be used for commercial real estate, often have lower interest rates, and have a slightly larger maximum loan amount, at $5.5 million (vs. $5 million for SBA 7(a) loans.
+However, their close cousins, SBA 504 loans, which can only be used for commercial real estate and other fixed assets, often have lower interest rates.
+504 loans also have a slightly larger maximum loan amount, at $5.5 million (vs. $5 million for SBA 7(a) loans).
 So what if you could combine an SBA 7(a) loan for working capital with a SBA 504 loan for real estate?
 Well, you might be able to— but probably not at the exact same time.

 Getting More Than One SBA Loan